Gated, prohibited, curbed.

 If your request is denied, take a deep breath and thoroughly review each requirement.
-The Seller Central may also tell you what’s missing or wrong.
+You may also be able to find out what’s missing or wrong in Seller Central.

 If you can’t identify any issues in your application, get in touch with Amazon stating that you think everything is complete and politely ask if they can convey anything immediately missing in your request.